 XOF (CFA) 3,000,000 FOB

-Subject to Pre-shipment Inspection if total order value is above minimum order value.
+Subject to Pre-shipment Inspection if the total order value is above minimum order value.

-Transport Document, Final Invoice and Packing List are required for all imports to Benin.
+According to GetCTN, documents required to provide Benin BESC are Transport Document/BL, Final Goods Invoice, Export Entry Bill and Packing List.
 Other specific documents such as quality certificate and certificate of non-radioactivity may be requested by BIVAC International offices where appropriate.

 Goods Exempted from Pre-Shipment Inspection: